 🍾 Traditionally attributed to Dom Perignon, it is the method of French Champagne and requires very long times.

-🍾 There are two fermentations of the wine: the first in the normal fermentation tank, the second in the bottle.
+🍾 There are two fermentations of wine: the first in the normal fermentation tank, the second in the bottle.

 🍾 Assembly (putting together grapes from different vineyards) and cutting (putting together wines of different vintages or different refinements) take place between the first and second fermentation.